-Three options are possible for defining the bathymetry, according to the namelist variable nn_bathy :
+Three options are possible for defining the bathymetry, according to the namelist variable nn_bathy:

-$nn_bathy = 0$ a flat-bottom domain is defined.
+- $nn_bathy = 0$ a flat-bottom domain is defined.
 The total depth $z_w(jpk)$ is given by the coordinate transformation.
-The domain can either be a closed basin or a periodic channel depending on the parameter jperio.

-2N.B. in full step z-coordinate, a bathy_level.nc file can replace the bathy_meter.nc file, so that the computation of the number of wet ocean point in each water column is by-passed nn_bathy = -1 a domain with a bump of topography one third of the domain width at the central latitude.
-This is meant for the "EEL-R5" configuration, a periodic or open boundary channel with a seamount.

-nn bathy = 1 read a bathymetry.
+The domain can either be a closed basin or a periodic channel depending on the parameter jperio. - nn_bathy = -1 a domain with a bump of topography one third of the domain width at the central latitude.
+This is meant for the "EEL-R5" configuration, a periodic or open boundary channel with a seamount. - nn_bathy = 1 read a bathymetry.
 The bathy_meter.nc file (Netcdf format) provides the ocean depth (positive, in meters) at each grid point of the model grid.
 The bathymetry is usually built by interpolating a standard bathymetry product (e.g. ETOPO2) onto the horizontal ocean mesh.
 Defining the bathymetry also defines the coastline: where the bathymetry is zero, no model levels are defined (all levels are masked).